riolet/rix/README.md

 3. Ability to go lower level and write C code
 4. No reserved keywords, everything is redefinable

+We did ran the []prime counting benchmark](https://bjpelc.wordpress.com/2015/01/10/yet-another-language-speed-test-counting-primes-c-c-java-javascript-php-python-and-ruby-2/) for Ritchie, C and Python, and here's what we go:

 |                    | Ritchie | C   | Python |
 |--------------------|---------|-----|--------|
 | Runtime (ms)       | 457     | 424 | 7836   |